All Episodes

 Millions and millions of dollars.

-Women are told in these countries many of these countries how to dress.
+Women are told in these countries, many of these countries, how to dress.

-They can't drive a car, some can't vote.
+They can't drive a car.

-Marital rape is not a crime, domestic abuse is not a crime.
+Marital rape is not a crime.

 Women can't leave the country without a male permission.